justinmeiners/classic-colors/README.md

     kern.sysv.shmall=32768

 Please note that you will have to use "Sudo" when creating `sysctl.conf` as `/etc` is an system protected file.
 An easy way is to create the file with the above contents then:
 `sudo mv sysctl.conf /etc` to move it to the "etc" directory.
+And if you update or upgrade MacOS, you will have to put it back after the update (again with "sudo").

 Restart the system after making this change.